Slap Fight: Gameplay

 Major weapons affect the enemies and terrain differently.
 For example, certain enemy towers can only be destroyed with laser or homing missile shots; other enemies are destroyed much faster with specific weapons to match.
 If bomb or homing missile shots are equipped, certain bonus targets will appear or parts of the landscape may be destroyed to reveal bonuses.
 If laser is active, certain plants in the landscape can be shot repeatedly to grow and earn extra points until they scroll off-screen.
 A cheat enabled the player to obtain all power-ups by allowing themselves to be killed by an enemy before firing a shot.
 Upon restarting the level, the player would have all power ups.

 The game employs a checkpoint system in which a downed single player will start off at the beginning of the checkpoint they managed to reach before dying.
-Getting hit by enemy fire will result in losing a live, as well as a penalty of decreasing the ship's firepower to its original state and once all lives are lost, the game is over unless the player inserts more credits into the arcade machine to continue playing.
+Getting hit by enemy fire will result in losing a life, as well as a penalty of decreasing the ship's firepower to its original state and once all lives are lost, the game is over unless the player inserts more credits into the arcade machine to continue playing.
 After completing the last stage, the game begins again with the second loop increasing in difficulty and enemies fire denser bullet patterns.
 The title does not support continues with extra credits and is believed to loop endlessly.